 In the last five years, perhaps no behavior on our roadways has become more alarming than distracted driving.
 Distracted driving is anything that diverts the driver's attention from the task of driving.
-Cellphone-related crashes in particular are one of the fastest growing causes of traffic crashes in Missouri, increasing by more than 30% since 2014.
+Cellphone-related activity accounts for the majority of distracted driving crashes in Missouri and has increased by approximately 20% in the last decade.
 Furthermore, we know this behavior is underreported in traffic crashes, thus contributing to even more crashes than the data suggests.